gdagger/Team3_Project2/README.md

 - [US Census API (ACS5 from 2020)](https://pypi.org/project/CensusData/)
   - Used the Census Python wrapper for the US Census API to retrieve some state demographic metrics from the American Community Survey Data (ACS5 for 2020).
 - [Kaggle - Craft Beers Dataset](https://www.kaggle.com/datasets/nickhould/craft-cans?select=breweries.csv)
-  - Both csv files stored locally (not in repository) due to size
+  - Both csv files stored locally (not in repository) due to GitHub size limits
   - Used Pandas read_csv function to read in <em>[beers.csv]</em> and <em>breweries.csv</em>.
 - [StatsAmerica City-to-Country Finder](https://www.statsamerica.org/CityCountyFinder/) - web scraping county names for city/state values
   - Within the [county_web_scrape.py](county_web_scrape.py) file, we used Selenium WebDriver to scrape the website and find the corresponding county for all county/state pairs.